FAQs

 How is your work funded?

 Data For India is a private limited company registered in Chennai, India, in June 2023.
 We fund our work by doing paid data analysis and consulting for think-tanks, universities and private firms.
-Contact us if you would like to know more about our business offerings.
+Contact us at info [at] dataforindia.com if you would like to know more about our business offerings.

 How can I attend events organised by you?